NATIONAL EDUCATION GROUP LTD and The Client

 11.6.4 any losses caused by wilful misconduct.

-12 Intellectual property
+12 Intellectual property and Licences

 12.1 The Supplier shall indemnify the Client from and against any losses, damages, liability, costs and expenses (including reasonable professional fees) incurred by it as a result of any action, demand or claim that performance of benefit of the Services infringes the da Property Rights of any third party (IPR Claim), provided that the Supplier shall have no such liability if the Client: